jgpc42/insn/README.md

                      [:lreturn]]}]})
 ```

 Above, we described in data exactly the same information expressed by the Java code, except the method body was given as a sequence of bytecode instructions.
-If you aren't fluent in JVM bytecode instruction syntax, I would suggest reading the first three chapters of the excellent tutorial pdf from the ASM [site][pdf].
+If you aren't fluent in JVM bytecode instruction syntax, I would suggest reading chapter 3 of the excellent tutorial pdf from the ASM [site][pdf].

 Now to write the bytecode.